How LLC Owners Save on Taxes in 2026

 Is 100% bonus depreciation available in 2026?

 Yes.
 The One Big Beautiful Bill Act (OBBBA) permanently restored 100% bonus depreciation for qualifying property.
 IRS Notice 2026-11 (January 2026) confirms that property acquired and placed in service after January 19, 2025 qualifies for 100% bonus depreciation under IRC §168(k).
-This is a significant change from the phase-down schedule that had reduced bonus depreciation to 40% for property placed in service in 2025 before OBBBA enactment.
+This is a significant change from the the prior phase-down (now eliminated by OBBBA) schedule that had reduced bonus depreciation to 40% for property placed in service in 2025 before OBBBA enactment.

 What properties qualify for cost segregation?